learn-software-engineering/learn-software-engineering/content/en/software-engineering/0200-sdlc/02-planning.md

 - **Operational feasibility**: once developed, will the software integrate seamlessly into its intended environment?
 - **Legal feasibility**: are there any regulatory or compliance factors we need to consider?

-This systematic study not only ensures that the project is grounded in reality but also preemptively identifies potential pitfalls, enabling the team to either address them or reconsider the project's scope.
+This systematic study not only ensures that the project is grounded in reality but also pre-emptively identifies potential pitfalls, enabling the team to either address them or reconsider the project's scope.

 ### Project scheduling